Donrafaeli/mind-palace/content/docs/About.md

 weight: 9999
 ---
 ## About
+I am Rafael.
+I'm still figuring out what this little space is for.
+Let me explain what this IS, that's easy.

+&nbsp;

-This is a static site, built with Hugo and self-hosted.
+This is a static website, built with Hugo and self-hosted.
 I wanted to have a crack at doing a full stack project from home with little prior knowledge and experience.
 So far, the experience has been like trying to make a hole in the wall using your forehead and actually succeeding.
 Feels pretty amazing in the end, but it makes my head hurt in the process.

 ## Making